 Outline of Professor Sir Ian Diamond's career

-Professor Sir Ian Diamond is Principal and Vice-Chancellor of the University of Aberdeen, an appointment he has held since 1 April 2010.
-He will be stepping down in mid-2018.
+Up until the end of July 2018, Professor Sir Ian Diamond was Principal and Vice-Chancellor of the University of Aberdeen, an appointment he held from April 2010.
 He was previously Chief Executive of the Economic and Social Research Council.
 He was also Chair of the Research Councils UK Executive Group (2004 – 2009), the umbrella body that represents all seven UK Research Councils.
 Before joining the ESRC, Sir Ian was Deputy Vice-Chancellor at the University of Southampton, where he had been for most of his career.

 Sir Ian is Chair of British Universities and Colleges Sport (BUCS), Chair of Edinburgh College, and a Board member of UK Research and Innovation.
 He chaired the Welsh Assembly Government of the Higher Education Review for Wales reporting in 2016, was elected to the UK Academy of Social Sciences in 1999, is a Fellow of the British Academy (2005), a Fellow of the Royal Society of Edinburgh (2009), and holds honorary degrees from the universities of Cardiff and Glasgow.